 - Developing our internal audit plan based on an analysis of the Group’s corporate objectives, risk profile and assurance framework, as well as other factors such as emerging issues in our sector;

 The members of the Remuneration Committee have no personal interest in the outcome of their decisions and seek to serve the interests of shareholders to ensure the continuing success of the Company.
 The remuneration of the Non-Executive Directors is determined by the Board itself.
-No director is permitted to participate in decisions concerning their own remuneration.
+No Director is permitted to participate in decisions concerning their own remuneration.

-- The Group’s remuneration policy;
+- Review and approval of the Group’s remuneration policy;

 - Awards to be granted under the share option and incentive schemes established by the Company;